How to Optimize for 'Near Me' Searches

 The Rise of 'Near Me' Search and What it Means For Brick and Mortar Businesses

-It is for this reason that Google optimized their online experience for the average consumer who is looking for the best offline experience possible.
-This is a 'near me' search and Google is dedicated to building an online environment where consumers can find you quickly and easily, because that is what consumers are looking for.
+It is for this reason that Google optimized its online experience for the average consumer who is looking for the best offline experience possible.
+This is a 'near me' search and Google is dedicated to building an online environment where consumers can find you quickly and easily because that is what consumers are looking for.

 Consumers Have Changed the Way They Find Information: You Should Change, Too

 Ironically, the move from offline-to-online search also encouraged the growth of online-to-offline purchasing.

 It all started with the smartphone.
 According to Statista, since 2013, the share of organic searches made on smartphones has more than doubled to dominate around 60% of the total share of all searches.

 Mary Meeker’s 2019 Internet Trends Report has also shown that time spent on mobile devices has finally overtaken television.

 It is therefore fair to say that over the last 5-7 years mobile search has exploded and completely changed the way consumers are searching. smartphones dominate all other devices and allow consumers to be more...mobile.

 Smartphones Are Driving Foot Traffic to Locations and Those Feet have Their Buying Shoes on

 Brick-and-mortar stores have been re-born since the rise of e-commerce because consumers search online for physical stores in the area with the intention of visiting that store and making a purchase — 50% of all local search ends with a visit within 24 hours.

 Google trends data from the last 5 years shows that the rise in smartphone use in organic search and the rise in 'near me' search queries have traveled on a similar trajectory.